Coming Full Circle with Sustainability: A Workshop on Building a Circular Economy in the DMV Region

 This will be an exciting and practically focused workshop that will help you and others in the region to think forward in living our values.
 This will be Leaders in Energy’s 3rd annual circular economy event.
 (See more on our previous events in 2015 and 2016.)

 Our partner is The College of Agriculture, Urban Sustainability and Environmental Sciences (CAUSES) at the University of the District of Columbia.
-Thanks to Mom’s Organic Market for being our refreshment sponsor.
+Thanks to MOM’s Organic Market for being our Clean Energy sponsor.
+Coffeffe which is a new company making soaps from recycled coffee grounds is our Environmental Leaders sponsor.

 Rates also available for job seekers and students.
 Ticket includes workshop, list of tools and resources, refreshments and light beverages.